What is Launchpad?

-Once you have obtained the 3D model you wish to print, you need to upload it to the Launchpad slicing software.
-To do this, go to www.launchpad.ca and select the 'Upload File' button.
-Select your desired file from your computer and hit 'Open'.
-Please note, Launchpad will only accept .STL files, this is the universal file type for 3D models.
+Once you have obtained the 3D model you wish to print, you need to upload it to Launchpad.
+In the top right, select 'import'.
+Select your file (that you just downloaded from thingiverse or modeled from Tinkercad) from your computer and hit 'Open'.
+You can upload .stl and .obj files.

 Positioning Your Object